wkirschbaum/bin/README.md

 # bin
-Personal bin scripts
+Personal bin scripts.
+Add this directory to your path and ensure the files have execute rights.

 ## domainsfind
-Find domains containing the name, to see if they are available.
+A repl to find and record available domain names.